AngleProtocol/angle-docs/resources/analytics.md

 # 📊 Angle Analytics

-Angle is a decentralized protocol.
-This means that all reserves controlled by the protocol are transparent and can be monitored in real-time.
+Angle is a decentralized protocol that exists purely on-chain: all the reserves controlled by the protocol are hence transparent and can be monitored in real-time.

 A lot of resources have been built to help people easily understand and track what’s going on in the protocol.